ismael-arias/nytpi-sass-utils/README.md

 @import "../../node_modules/nytpi-sass-utils/sass/size-class";
 ```

-Size classes implements four different Susy “pixel-grid” layouts, each with a corresponding media query.
+Size classes implements four different Susy “pspx” layouts, each with a corresponding media query.
 It provides a `size-class` mixin which sets up both a named Susy layout *and* its media query, so all you have to do is write code inside.

 Here’s a short example: